Skip to main content

 30. Make homemade ice cream together.

-31. Visit a nearby indoor trampoline park.
+31. Visit an indoor trampoline park.

 32. Have a themed dinner night where everyone dresses up.